-In this post you’ll see how you can easily integrate a 3rd party email marketing service like Aweber or GetResponse into your Facebook marketing campaigns so that you can collect new leads for you directly from your Facebook page.
+In this post you’ll see how you can easily integrate a third party email marketing service like AWeber or GetResponse into your Facebook marketing campaigns so that you can collect new leads for you directly from your Facebook page.

 Let’s get started.

 List building with a Facebook page

 First we’re going to show you how you can build your email list from your Facebook page.

 Your first step is to actually install the app that allows you to do this.

 We’re assuming for this post that you’re using AWeber.

 Even if you’re using a different email service provider, the steps are pretty much the same.